advaitdeodhar/MyCircuitBreaker/README.md

-# Lucidity ( Custom Circuit Breaker Implementation )
+# Custom Circuit Breaker Implementation

 ## Background

-- This is a stand-alone java library is built as a coding assignment for Interview round at Lucidity
+- This is a stand-alone java library is built as a coding assignment
 - Circuit Breaker is resilience pattern that stops invoking failing service temporarily to avoid repetitive failures in micro-services

 ## Insights